How to Transfer Car Insurance to a New Car: Step-by-Step Guide

 • If you own the car outright and aren't financing it, you can cover it with your state-required coverage.

 • If you're financing your vehicle, your lender will likely require full coverage insurance.
-If your current policy includes only liability, update it to include collision and comprehensive insurance to avoid violating your lease agreement.
+If your current policy includes only liability, update it to include collision and comprehensive insurance to avoid violating your loan agreement.

 The table below shows the most appropriate insurance type for each situation.